 The film also reminds the audience about parallel cases of clerical sexual abuse elsewhere in the USA and in Ireland, Belgium, France and Germany.
 Gibney builds the case against the “few bad apples” theory.
 He provides ample evidence that there were many priests who committed sexual crimes against children and that the Vatican has always had detailed knowledge of these cases.
 The church’s attempts to deal internally with these priests have included isolating them in monasteries and there was even the radical notion of buying a Caribbean island and sending them there.
 This part of the story is told in some detail and is both surprising for the unfamiliarity of the facts and repellent as you see the machinations of a power structure protecting the privilege of its members.

 Alex Gibney is doing important work with this film.
 Like Amy Berg’s searing documentary Deliver Us From Evil (2006), it reminds us that serious crimes were committed by certain men who were then protected by other men who to this day are rewarded with excellent jobs in the Vatican.
 When Pope Francis was chosen recently a very few voices in the media asked about the importance of dealing with these crimes.
 Apologists for the Vatican dismissed these questions and suggested that only a few malcontents in Europe and America were stirring up trouble.
 As the film says, the Vatican policy is to “deny, minimise and blame”.

 Mea Maxima Culpa is an excellent documentary that puts the spotlight on an unresolved issue that many would like to see go away.
 The film shows us that the psychological health of a community is integrally connected to the way it treats its least powerful members.

-Mea Maxima Culpa: Silence In The House of God runs for 106 minutes and is screening now in limited release around Australia.
+Mea Maxima Culpa: Silence In The House of God runs for 106 minutes.
 (8/10)